IsabelTizon/inner-flow-nestjs/README.md

 ✅ => MODELS: (ENTITIES) database table structure
-✅ => CONTROLLERS: Handle HTTP requests (GET, POST, PUT, DELETE) and route them to services ✅ => SERVICES: Business logic layer that processes data and interacts with the database ✅ => MODULES: Organize related controllers, services, and providers into cohesive units ✅ => DTOs: (Data Transfer Objects) Define and validate the structure of incoming/outgoing data ✅ => GUARDS: Protect routes with authentication and authorization (JwtAuthGuard, RolesGuard)
+✅ => CONTROLLERS: Handle HTTP requests (GET, POST, PUT, DELETE) and route them to services ✅ => SERVICES: Business logic layer that processes data and interacts with the database.
+Injectable is a NestJS decorator that marks a class as a provider
+✅ => MODULES: Organize related controllers, services, and providers into cohesive units ✅ => DTOs: (Data Transfer Objects) Define and validate the structure of incoming/outgoing data.
+Validan con: ValidationPipe, class-validator y class-transformer
+✅ => GUARDS: Protect routes with authentication and authorization (JwtAuthGuard, RolesGuard)

 ### SPACKAGES 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀 🚀